 5. Coordinate community supported agriculture and/or find accessible farmers markets

 It often takes a group effort for people to get hooked on fresh produce.
 Use this website to find local Farmers markets in you area.

-The truth is that many communities throughout the country do not have very many community supported agricultural (CSA) groups or farmer’s markets where fresh fruits and vegetables can be purchased.
-That is why a good employer should help lead this effort for the sake of their employees.
+The truth is that many communities throughout the country do not have community supported agricultural (CSA) or farmer’s markets where fresh fruits and vegetables can be purchased.
+That is why a good employer should help lead this effort.
 If there is currently no agricultural group in your community, go out and start one.